diegoveloper/flutter_keyboard_actions/README.md

 ## Features

-- Done button for the keyboard ( You can customize the button).
+- Done button for the keyboard (You can customize the button).
-- Move up/down between your Textfields.
+- Move up/down between your Textfields (You can hide for set `nextFocus: false`).
 - Keyboard Bar customization.
 - Custom footer widget below keyboard bar
 - You can use it for Android, iOS or both platforms.